Impact Stories

 The Walter C. Camas ’52 Scholarship was established in 2015 by Robert G. Pulver ’69 in memory of his uncle to provide tuition assistance to upper-level students enrolled in the O’Malley School of Business who demonstrate high academic achievement.

 “This scholarship has helped me so much by enabling me to continue my education,” she says.
-“It’s really helping to make my dream of being at Manhattan College more attainable.
+“It’s really helping to make my dream of being at Manhattan University more attainable.
 I have a giant thank you for Mr. Pulver for rewarding me with this honor.”

-Reesor is a member of Beta Alpha Psi and Beta Gamma Sigma, both business honor societies, and was recently inducted into Epsilon Sigma Pi, the College’s highest scholastic honor.
+Reesor is a member of Beta Alpha Psi and Beta Gamma Sigma, both business honor societies, and was recently inducted into Epsilon Sigma Pi, the University’s highest scholastic honor.
 She participated in the Summer Research Scholars program and conducted research with a student from Bethlehem University that focused on financial literacy, and compared nongovernmental organizations in the Bronx to those in the West Bank.

 Through Beta Alpha Psi, Reesor does a good deal of volunteering, including working with the Volunteer Income Tax Assistance (VITA) program, which is sponsored by the IRS and provides training and certification classes to those who wish to help prepare tax returns for low-income individuals.